dthain/opsys-sp25/project6-new/index.md

 - understand the unusual properties of flash storage.
 - design and implement a translation strategy that is efficient and balanced.
 - observe the overheads involved in translating raw storage to usable storage.
-- gain experience in measuring and evaluating storage performance.
 - develop even more expertise in C programming with structures and pointers.

 **This project may be done in pairs or singletons.**